BCE (NYSE:BCE) Updates FY 2023 Earnings Guidance

 BCE (NYSE:BCE – Get Rating) (TSE:BCE) issued an update on its FY 2023 earnings guidance on Thursday morning.
-The company provided EPS guidance of $2.32-$2.42 for the period, compared to the consensus EPS estimate of $2.60.
+The company provided earnings per share guidance of $2.32-$2.42 for the period, compared to the consensus earnings per share estimate of $2.60.
 The company issued revenue guidance of $18.18 billion-$18.90 billion, compared to the consensus revenue estimate of $18.50 billion.

-BCE (NYSE:BCE – Get Rating) (TSE:BCE) last announced its quarterly earnings results on Thursday, November 3rd.
-The utilities provider reported $0.67 EPS for the quarter, topping analysts’ consensus estimates of $0.64 by $0.03.
-BCE had a net margin of 12.14% and a return on equity of 16.10%.
-The firm had revenue of $4.62 billion during the quarter, compared to analyst estimates of $4.50 billion.
-On average, sell-side analysts expect that BCE will post 2.49 earnings per share for the current fiscal year.
+BCE (NYSE:BCE – Get Rating) (TSE:BCE) last issued its earnings results on Thursday, November 3rd.
+The utilities provider reported $0.67 earnings per share for the quarter, beating the consensus estimate of $0.64 by $0.03.
+The company had revenue of $4.62 billion during the quarter, compared to analysts’ expectations of $4.50 billion.
+BCE had a return on equity of 15.78% and a net margin of 11.85%.
+Analysts predict that BCE will post 2.5 earnings per share for the current fiscal year.

 Analyst Ratings Changes